LaurentRDC/pandoc-plot/README.md

 ## Installation

-### Binaries and Installers (Windows)
+### Binaries and Installers

-Windows binaries and installers are available on the [GitHub release page](https://github.com/LaurentRDC/pandoc-plot/releases).
+Windows, Linux, and Mac OS binaries are available on the [GitHub release page](https://github.com/LaurentRDC/pandoc-plot/releases).
+There are also Windows installers.

 ### conda